Guardian Portal

 4. Communication of Changes

-Major changes should be communicated clearly to the guild before they are treated as active operating standard.
+Major changes are announced to the guild before they become active operating standard.

 Section XV